hanskrio/RL_energy/README.md

 6. Configure Simulation Parameters

-Edit the configuration file in config/boptest_config.yaml to match your simulation settings, such as:
+Edit the configuration file in `config/boptest_config.yaml` to match your simulation settings, such as:
-	•	Test case (e.g., bestest_hydronic_heat_pump)
+- Test case (e.g., `bestest_hydronic_heat_pump`)
-	•	Simulation duration and start time
+- Simulation duration and start time
-	•	Reward function parameters
+- Reward function parameters

 7. Run Your First Simulation

 Execute a test script to ensure everything is set up correctly: python scripts/test_boptestgym.py

 Troubleshooting
-	•	Docker connection issues: Ensure Docker is running, and the container is active.
+- Docker connection issues: Ensure Docker is running, and the container is active.
-	•	Port conflicts: Check if port 5000 is already in use.
-Modify the -p option in the docker run command if necessary (e.g., -p 5001:5000).
+- Port conflicts: Check if port 5000 is already in use.
+Modify the `-p` option in the `docker run` command if necessary (e.g., `-p 5001:5000`).
-	•	Dependency errors: Ensure all packages in requirements.txt are installed without errors.
+- Dependency errors: Ensure all packages in `requirements.txt` are installed without errors.